 A shared love of being onstage, specifically in plays put on by the Czech Social Club of St. Vitus Parish, Chicago, was the catalyst through which George Luznicky and Lillian Hattan met and fell in love in the early years of the twentieth century.

 “My Dad was the straight man in the plays of the Social Club,” wrote Sister Georgina Luznicky in her autobiography.
 “My Mother was a delightful out-going person who always wanted and got the lead in the plays of the Club.”

 George and Lillian, both the children of Czech immigrants, married after George returned from World War I. Injuries had left him crippled, but his cleaning and tailoring business provided well for the family.

 The couple had three children: Mary, the oldest; Dorothy, who became Sister Georgina; and Edward.
 Faith was central in the Luznicky home, and all three siblings had a Catholic education.
 Mary and Dorothy attended elementary school at St. Nicholas of Tolentine – which was staffed by Adrian Dominicans — and high school at Lourdes, and then Mary, who was four years older than Dorothy, went on to nursing school and served in the U.S. Army.
 Edward, after elementary school at St. Nicholas of Tolentine, attended Quigley Prep Seminary and eventually became a Servite priest.

-Read more about Sister Mary (pdf)
+Read more about Sister Georgina (pdf)